-During the 1950s, the Naval War College curriculum adapted to meet the circumstances of the post–World War II and post–Korean War period.
+In the 1950s, the Naval War College curriculum adapted to meet the circumstances Cold War period.
 Chairs were established to emphasize the attention given to international relations, maritime strategy, military and diplomatic history, international law, and economics.
 The influence of rapidly changing technology was further recognized in the establishment of military chairs, occupied by senior officers especially qualified in such areas as submarine warfare, electronic warfare, air warfare, amphibious warfare, and surface warfare.
-The student body grew, with substantial student representation from the Army, Marine Corps, Air Force, Coast Guard, and many mid-career professionals from civilian agencies.
-This representation is also reflected in our faculty.
+The student body grew, with substantial student representation from the U.S. Army, Marine Corps, Air Force, Coast Guard, and many mid-career professionals from civilian agencies, representation also reflected in the faculty.